|

 rare, and considered endangered.

-South of the US, the Ferruginous Pygmy Owl has been found in Argentina,
+South of the US, the Ferruginous Pygmy Owl has been found during FONT

 (photo by Dick Tipton)